tumblerlock/radiate/Readme.md

 ### Workflow

+If you're just using the stock landing page, you can ignore this.
+Skip to **Upload the web assets to SPIFFS**.

 To save write cycles on SPIFFS, develop the portal locally.

  - `scripts/serve_www` will start a webserver running at [http://localhost:3000](http://localhost:3000).
  - The server is configured to serve static assets from the www directory.
  - Visit [/portal.html](http://localhost:3000/portal.html) and edit/reload as you go.

-Once the portal is ready for a deeper integration test `scripts/compress_www && scripts/upload_www`.
+Once the portal is ready for a deeper integration test, compress and upload the assets in the next section.

 Add a `radiate->obliviate();` at some easy to access logic path in order to facilitate testing.

+### Upload the web assets to SPIFFS

+Two helper scripts are provided to ease the process of installing and updating the web assets to SPIFFS.

+- `scripts/compress_www` will minify and gzip web assets, placing the output in the [`data` directory](https://docs.platformio.org/en/latest/platforms/espressif32.html#uploading-files-to-file-system-spiffs).
+- `scripts/upload_www` instructs platformio to upload the filesystem (`platformio run --target uploadfs`).